 MARGIN command uses either 1 or 2, where 1 is for rows and 2 is for columns.
 You replace the FUN part with your command (the function you want to apply).

 A matrix may look like a data frame but is not.
-In a Matrix Object, data splits into rows and columns though it is a single vector.
+In a matrix object, data split into rows and columns though it is a single vector.

 With data frame, you can use $ to extract data but you cannot extract parts of a matrix using $.
-You can use the square brackets to retrieve information on any row or column:
+You can use the square brackets to retrieve information of any row or column.

-The first example returns the mean for the second column, while the next example returns the mean for the second row.
-Using colmeans() and rowsums() commands as before is also applicable to matrices.
+The first example returns the mean for the second column, while the next example returns the mean for the second row using colmeans() and rowsums() commands as the before one is also applicable to matrices.

 The apply() command also works equally well for a matrix as it does for data frame objects.
 An example of using apply() command for data frames is as follows: